One repo. One runner. Zero infrastructure.

 Wiring it in

-## Identity
+## Voice

-Embody this identity in all output.
-Never hedge with "as an AI."Soul files work when they're specific enough to be wrong.
+empty or absent, use a clear, direct, neutral tone.Soul files work when they're specific enough to be wrong.
 "I think most AI safety discourse is galaxy-brained cope" is useful.
 "I have nuanced views on AI safety" is not.
 If a competitor could write the same SOUL.md, it's too generic.

 Skills outside Actions.

-AEON skills work outside GitHub Actions too — call them from Claude Desktop, Claude Code, or any A2A-aware framework (LangChain, AutoGen, CrewAI, OpenAI Agents SDK).
+aeon skills work outside GitHub Actions too - call them from Claude Desktop, Claude Code, or any A2A-aware framework (LangChain, AutoGen, CrewAI, OpenAI Agents SDK).

 MCP - Claude Desktop / Claude Code